 If ZonaStat-H is used, mares that have never received a treatment would first receive a primer with modified Freund's Complete adjuvant.
 A booster with Freund's Incomplete adjuvant is then given 2-6 weeks later.
 They would be held up to 30 days at a BLM holding facility to receive the booster via hand injection.
+Horses could be held longer than 30 days, subject to holding space, cost, and other management concerns.
 Preferably, the timing of the booster dose is 1-2 weeks prior to the onset of breeding activity.
 Following the initial 2 inoculations, only annual boosters are required.